zenspectrum/embankment-slope-evaluator/README.md

 This repository contains a set of QGIS-compatible Python scripts for evaluating the safety of highway embankments using slope calculated from a DEM (Digital Elevation Model).
 The workflow includes extracting elevation along line features (e.g., cross-sections or chainages) and classifying slope into categories such as Flat, Adequate, and Steep based on predefined thresholds.

 > Input datasets (DEM) used in this project are not included in this repository.
-The scripts are generic and can be adapted to any road elevation dataset.
+The scripts are generic and can be adapted to any elevation dataset.

 ---